elwais/elwais.github.io/essays/smart-questions.md

 "You've tried everything you could, you've asked everyone you could, and you acknowledge that an answer is a gesture of kindness, not an obligation.
-Only then, you may ask your question."
+Only then, you may ask your question.
+After all, there is such a thing as a stupid question."

 ---